 Dolac is the most visited and famous market in Zagreb located in the center of the City.
 It is vibrant, noisy, and lively, and the best place to feel a local vibe, and buy fresh seasonal fruit and vegetables, meat and fish.

-Zagreb Cemetery is another location which tourists like to visit.
-It is a heritage site famous for its arcades, pavilions and tombs which are real monuments of architecture.
+Zagreb Cemetery is another location that tourists like to visit.
+It is a heritage site famous for its arcades, pavilions, and tombs which are real monuments of architecture.

 Take a break in Zrinjevac

 Zagreb’s most popular park is loved by locals and tourists alike.
 If you are tired of sightseeing just go to Zrinjevac and lie down on the grass.
 Don’t forget that from April until October every Saturday from 11 a.m. until 1 p.m. there are Promenade Concerts in Zrinjevac.
 You can also put on historical clothing and have your photo taken.
 During winter Zrinjevac has a wonderful entertainment program.

 To have a coffee on Saturday morning in Zagreb is a custom of locals and a must-do thing.
 On the so-called Špica (the rush hour) all locals from different parts of town come to the center of the city to drink coffee in one of the bars in Bogoviceva or Tkalciceva Street.
 Actually, anywhere in the center where you find a free table sit and observe a river of people.
 To truly fit in with the locals, dress well!